-Our success is highly dependent on our ability to attract, hire and retain highly skilled executive officers and employees.
+Our success is highly dependent on our ability to attract and retain highly skilled executive officers and employees.

 We currently have a small team focused on research and development of small molecule kinase inhibitors.
 To succeed, we must recruit, hire, retain, manage and motivate qualified clinical, scientific, technical and management personnel, and we face significant competition for experienced personnel.
 We are highly dependent on the principal members of our management and scientific and medical staff.
 If we do not succeed in attracting and retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
+Under the Strategic Plan, we recently reduced our workforce by approximately 70%.
 In particular, the loss of one or more of our executive officers could be detrimental to us if we cannot recruit suitable replacements in a timely manner.
 We could in the future have difficulty attracting and retaining experienced personnel and may be required to expend significant financial resources in our employee recruitment and retention efforts.